mollie/commercetools/docs/Deployment.md

 ## AWS Lambda

-1. Run `npm run zip-aws-lambda` from the repository root directory (where package.json is located), to zip the contents in preparation for uploading to AWS
+1. Run `npm run zip-aws-lambda` from the [repository root directory](../extension), to zip the contents in preparation for uploading to AWS
 2. An AWS lambda function should be created ([Guide to creating lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)).
 The runtime should be Node.js 14.x.
 3. Upload the 'extension-module.zip' file to the lambda function (in the code section, select upload from zip file)
 4. Add the environment variable `CT_MOLLIE_CONFIG` into environment variables ([Guide to adding environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config))